Skip to main content

 “One good strategy is to take the focus off reading aloud,” adds Tim Browse.
 “Instead, let him read a page to himself, and then ask him questions about it.
 When children are learning to read, it’s difficult for them to take in the message of the story if all their attention is on reading aloud.”

-How will your child make the transition to normal books?
+How will your child make the transition from the reading scheme to normal books?

 Many schools allow children to become ‘free readers’ and choose their own books once they finish the reading scheme.
 Others use a combination of readers and normal books throughout, for example by sending home one reader and one normal book to read together.
 “Ideally, though, there shouldn’t be a transition,” says William Dean.
 “Even where schools use reading schemes, children should be enjoying normal books alongside, at school and at home.
 Reading high-quality books is the best way to encourage a love of reading.”